unm-historiography/2016-fall/docs/essays/providential-history.md

 ### **Christian Historiography**

 Christianity began with the belief that a man named Jesus rose from the dead after being crucified just three days before.
 For Christians he was the long awaited *Messiah in Judaism*; he had come to redeem the world and proclaimed he would return again.
 This belief of Jesus returning a second time [parousia](https://en.wikipedia.org/wiki/Second_Coming) prevented Christians from truly caring about the past.
-They attached themselves to the Hebrew Scriptures{hyperlinks} for two reasons.
+They attached themselves to the [Hebrew Scriptures](https://en.wikipedia.org/wiki/Hebrew_Bible) for two reasons.

  1. Jesus was Jewish and the Hebrew Scriptures were an integral part to his teachings.
  2. They saw prophecies in the Hebrew texts as being fulfilled through Jesus.
 They used prophecies in the Hebrew Scriptures and the good news of Jesus in the Gospels to attract as many converts as possible before Jesus’ return.